moltenform/foobar2000_drag_drop_play/README.md

 3. Start foobar2000.
 4. From the View menu, select DragDropPlay.

-You can now drag/drop a song onto a playlist and it will start right away.
+You can now drag/drop a song on the end of a playlist and it will start right away.
 To turn this off, close the DragDropPlay window.

 If building from source, use foo_dragdropplay.sln.
 I use the free MSVS Community 2013, other VS may work.
 Thanks to Holger Stenger for the foobar2000 plugin tutorial.